Infinnitor/processing-surface/README.md

 #### void SetAlpha(int a)
 	Set the alpha for every pixel in the Surface to the given value

+### void ShiftAlpha(int a)
+	Change the alpha for every pixel in the Surface by the given value

 #### void SetColourKey(color c)
 	Set every pixel that matches the given to color to full transparency